TJ1999/RISCV-HLS/README.md

 | Period for Try1 | 10ns (100Mhz)                       |
 | Period for Try2 | 20ns (50Mhz)                        |

+Vitis is generating a memory interface for BRAM memory with a read latency of one clock cycle

 ## Variations

 ### All-In-One Implementation